Walton Alfonso Webson

 Walton Alfonso Webson is an Antiguan diplomat.
 He has served as the Permanent Representative to the United Nations in New York of Antigua and Barbuda since 2014.
-He is President of the UNICEF Executive Board at the international level in 2017.
+He was President of the UNICEF Executive Board at the international level in 2017.

+Biography

 He holds a Bachelor of Science degree and a Master of Science in management of non-profit organizations from The New School for Social Research and a PhD in management from Case Western Reserve University.
 He worked for Perkins International from 1992 to 2014, and was the organization's Director from 2011.

+He has also served as Chair of the Alliance of Small Island States (AOSIS) from 2021 to 2022.